-Your doctor will first examine you thoroughly and will ask you certain questions.
-After the comprehensive history and physical exam, your doctor may suggest some additional tests to evaluate the muscles and nerves functioning.
-These tests include:
+Your doctor will start by giving you a thorough examination and asking you certain questions.
+After a thorough history and physical exam, your doctor may suggest some additional tests to evaluate muscle and nerve function.
+These tests may include:

 - Electromyography (EMG) which records the activity of your muscle and its response to the nerve stimulation.